How To Choose Between The Best Observation Decks in New York?

 Rockefeller Center/Top of the Rock

 At the Top of the Rock observation deck in New York, you can only go up to the 70th floor, but it is way less crowded than the Empire State Building.
-Rockefeller Center is a very famous attraction in New York, especially during the festive period for its famous Christmas tree.
+Rockefeller Center is a very famous attraction in New York, especially during the festive period, for its famous Christmas tree.

 You will find it between 48th and 51st Streets and Fifth and Sixth Avenues.

 The area around the building itself is a miniature city, with lots of shops, restaurants, and even an ice-skating rink.
-If you are lucky, you might get to see them taping a television show.

 The Rockefeller Center has three observation decks on levels 68, 69, and 70 (850 feet/260 m), and they all give you complete 360-degree views of New York.

 There is a public bathroom and gift shop for those who want to take a short break.
-Then you can go to the main deck, which is an entirely open space.

 The tall curved glass surrounds this entire deck, so if you want to take photos without this glass, you should go up another flight of stairs above the main deck.

 There is no glass covering this area, and it feels even more open.
-On the one hand, you will see Central Park and all its surrounding areas.

 The other side has more expansive views, including the Empire State Building, which is what makes Top of the Rock so incredible because you get to see that landmark!

-There is a lot of space to move around and no rush to leave the area.
-Everyone is welcome to take their time, and when you are ready to go, you can exit back downstairs to the gift shop floor to collect your photo.
+Everyone is welcome to take their time, and when you are ready to go, you can exit back downstairs to the gift shop floor.

-Top of the Rock is wheelchair accessible and service dogs are allowed.
-Families are permitted to use collapsible strollers.
+Top of the Rock is wheelchair-accessible, and service dogs are allowed.

 Top of the Rock Opening Times

-Since the lines are not painful, you can complete a visit in just a couple of hours.
+With a timed entry ticket, you can complete a visit in just a couple of hours.

-This is what makes Top of the Rock, a personal favorite New York observation deck.
+This is what makes Top of the Rock a personal favorite New York observation deck.

 You feel freer and more relaxed, even if you do not have the benefit of being on a higher floor like the Empire State Building.
-Rockefeller Plaza has some incredible food, so make sure you get hungry after a visit to this deck.

 Visitors spend around 45 minutes over the three floors.